-- Allotments allotments provide important access to local growing space and green space particularly for people who do not have access to private or shared outdoor space.
-Provision for allotments in new communities is through planning policy CS24. - ✓ Local Food supporting local food production and local consumer demand to optimise food supply resilience, reduce the carbon footprint of food transport, boost the local economy, the environment and our health as championed by the South West Food Hub - Environmental Land Management Scheme (ELMS) working with local farmers and landowners to prepare for the ELMS scheme Agriculture Act 2020 which will provide payments for measures to improve and change management of land for nature from 2024.
+- Local Food supporting local food production and local consumer demand to optimise food supply resilience, reduce the carbon footprint of food transport, boost the local economy, the environment and our health as championed by the South West Food Hub - Environmental Land Management Scheme (ELMS) working with local farmers and landowners to prepare for the ELMS scheme Agriculture Act 2020 which will provide payments for measures to improve and change management of land for nature from 2024.
 This includes supporting changes to more extensive livestock grazing which benefit biodiversity, water catchments and climate change adaption and resilience. - Field boundaries hedgerows, dry stone walls and field margins are key features of the landscape character and heritage of our area.
 Well managed field boundaries provide vital habitat corridors for wildlife, connecting our larger green sites and so helping to form our nature recovery network, supporting the health and resilience of habitats, our soils and land productivity. - Pollinator habitat and 'B Lines' as set out in the WoE Pollinator Strategy and the DEFRA National Pollinator Strategy, creating bigger, better, more and connected species rich grassland habitat will boost populations of pollinating insects who play a key role in pollinating crops and the health of local ecosystems.
 B Lines are a series of priority 'insect pathways' running across the UK which have been identified by national charity Buglife.
+By restoring and improving habitat in B Lines areas we can optimise the benefits for insects, other wildlife and agricultural production.
+Other measures include optimising the role of grazing to improve pollinator habitat, local food and carbon sequestration through common land grazing, grazing on council land and new initiatives such as 'Street Goat'.

-- Water catchment - as highlighted in Section 4.3 Sustainable water management, the levels of nitrates, pesticides and pollution in our water is significantly affected by how land is used and managed, particularly within our river catchments by agriculture, industry and our built communities.
+- Water catchment as highlighted in Section 4.3 Sustainable water management, the levels of nitrates, pesticides and pollution in our water is significantly affected by how land is used and managed, particularly within our river catchments by agriculture, industry and our built communities.
 Soils provide a key role in naturally filtering our water, so healthier soil will help improve the quality of our waters.
 Sustainable land management methods such as ditches provide natural drainage and storage of water which supports our adaptation and resilience to the changing climate. - Working together the South Gloucestershire Local Food Plan sets out our priorities for working together with our partners to support local sustainable agriculture.
-This includes partners in the local farming sector, local food producers, catering sector and consumers as well as community supported growing and food initiatives. - ✓ Landscape, heritage, culture, and distinctiveness as highlighted in section 4.6 Create and maintain healthy valued landscapes, agricultural land management plays a key role in the management and distinctiveness of our landscapes and heritage.
+This includes partners in the local farming sector, local food producers, catering sector and consumers as well as community supported growing and food initiatives. - Landscape, heritage, culture, and distinctiveness as highlighted in section 4.6 Create and maintain healthy valued landscapes, agricultural land management plays a key role in the management and distinctiveness of our landscapes and heritage.
 Working with statutory agencies, and regional partnerships including the Cotswolds National Landscape, Bristol Avon Rivers Trust and West of England Nature Partnership are key ways we are progressing integrated work and action to progress and support sustainable land management alongside other priorities.